 —

 Goosecross Cellars offers a current release tasting either outside on the patio with bucolic views overlooking their vineyards (weather permitting) or indoors at the circular wine bar.
 Tastings typically include an older vintage or two and are by appointment only; during slower off-peak times, same day appointments can usually be arranged.
-Goosecross used to offer a seasonal “wine basics” class which was geared towards wine novices highlighting tasting techniques, evaluating a wine’s structure, wine storage practices and much more.
+For Cabernet Sauvignon enthusiasts, Goosecross provides a Cabernet Sauvignon only tasting.
+And Goosecross also offers a food and wine pairing, typically hosted in a private room.

-During our initial visits many years ago, we recall visitors were given a short questionnaire sheet by one of the staff – one of the questions was “how did you find us”?
+During some of our original visits many years ago, we recall visitors were given a short questionnaire sheet by one of the staff; one of the questions was “how did you find us”?
 We always noticed the most common answer given was “online”.
-The reason for this was during the early years of the Internet, Goosecross was one of Napa Valley pioneer wineries in the world of online marketing.
+The reason for this was during the early years of the Internet, Goosecross was one of Napa Valley’s pioneer wineries in the world of online marketing.
 They were also the first Napa Valley winery to start their own Podcast feeds through their show, Napa Valley Wine Radio.

 And until February 2022, similar to only a handful of wineries in Napa Valley who see visitors for tastings, Goosecross Cellars had absolutely no distribution and sold all of their wines direct to consumer (most often to guests who have visited the winery but also through their online store).
-In early 2022 Goosecross Cellars entered into a wholesale distribution partnership with Old Bridge Cellars for select wines.
+In early 2022 Goosecross Cellars entered into a wholesale distribution partnership with Old Bridge Cellars for select wines and limited distribution.

 As of our latest update to this review, total annual production is around 5,000 cases per year.
+In addition to their own production, a limited part of their winery is used for custom crush clients.
 For more information, to schedule a tasting or to join one of their wine clubs, visit: www.goosecross.com

 Winery